 There are no "article processing charges" (APCs) or "page charges"associated with this journal.

-Minireviews should not exceed 2 pages (about 2200 characters per page, including spaces), have 1-2 figures or tables, a short list of references and 3-5 key points (take-home messages).
+Minireviews are based on a presentation given at a congress.
+They should not exceed 2 pages (about 2200 characters per page, including spaces), have 1-2 figures or tables, a short list of references and 3-5 key points (take-home messages).

 Original articles should include a summary covering all essential points and a list of references.
 They should not exceed 12 pages (about 2200 characters per page, with spacing).